winterland1989/Action.js/README.md

 ================================

 v2.4.0
-Add `Action.signal` to ease UI callback management.
+Add `Action.signal` and `Action.fuseSignal` to ease async UI management.

 v2.3.0
 Now when you construct an `Action`, the `this` variable inside the contination will be the `Action` instance.